CEA-MetroCarac/DL_etomo/README.md

 This repository contains python functions and jupyter notebooks to perform electron tomography reconstruction and restoration from nanoparticles datasets, as presented in the paper **[]**.

-# Electron tomography reconstruction using supervised and unsupervised approaches
+### Electron tomography reconstruction and restoration using supervised and unsupervised approaches

-The paper compare classical approaches (SIRT, CS-TV), supervised approach (U-Net restoration) and unsupervised approach (Deep Image Prior) for the recosntruction and restoration of electron tomgoraphy data.
-The data sets consist of both experimental Pt nanoparticles acquired in an TEM and simulated data with similar features.
+The paper compare classical approaches (SIRT, CS-TV), supervised approach (U-Net restoration) and unsupervised approach (Deep Image Prior) for the reconstruction and restoration of electron tomgoraphy data.
+The methods are applied on two scenario data sets :

-Description of the paper (ET reco, comparison, rea data) and data (simu & real data sets described from the article) and methods (sirt, tv regularization, supervised restoration, dip reconstruction)
-Show results examples from the paper
+- One simulated data set containing 2D images of nanoparticles with simulated degraded acquisition conditions,
+- One 3D volume of projections from platinum nanoparticles acquired in a degraded scenario (-60°:2°:+60°).

+The paper compares the different approaches in the context of tomographic reconstruction and restoration and focus in particular on degraded acquisition cases where the number of available projections is limited.
+The paper highlights the expected superiority of both DL approaches and shows there pros and cons depending of the acquisition scenario.

 ![Example Image](Figs/simu_results.png)

+The figure show the reconstruction of one zone of interest in the simulated data set with SIRt and both DL approaches in different complex acquisitions scenarios.

 ### Dependencies